Would you like to generate more leads and sales without the awkwardness of cold calls or uncomfortable sales tactics?

-What if I told you there was a way that you could quickly and naturally get more leads and sales using LinkedIn?
+What if I told you there was a way to get more leads and sales quickly and naturally using LinkedIn?
 And it doesn’t involve a complicated or expensive sales funnel.

-I hope you are not one of those who are thinking, how can I generate more sales using a platform built to find a job.
+I hope you are not thinking, “How can I generate more sales using a platform built to find a job?”

-If you don’t know this already, don’t be fooled, while LinkedIn may have started out (and is still currently used) as a great place to find or be found by your ideal employers, it is so much more.
+While LinkedIn may have started out (and is still currently used) as a great place to find or be found by your ideal employers, it is much more.

-LinkedIn is the ultimate B2B relationship building platform.
-Its functionality is entirely built around helping you to create your professional brand and then find, connect and build a relationship with others in a professional setting.
+LinkedIn is the ultimate B2B relationship-building platform.
+It’s designed to help you create your professional brand and then find, connect and build relationships with others in a professional setting.

 LinkedIn is no Facebook.
 No one wants to know what you had for lunch or see funny pics of your cat or dog.
 What they do want to see, however, is how you can help them solve their unique challenges and problems (more on that later).

-You might also have doubt that your target market, or ideal clients, are on and actively using the LinkedIn platform or belong to it at all.
+You might also doubt that your target market, or ideal clients, actively use the LinkedIn platform or belong to it at all.

-- For B2B, LinkedIn is 277% more effective for lead generation than any social media platform.
-(Source: Hubspot)
+- for B2B businesses, LinkedIn is 277% more effective for lead generation than any other social media platform (Source: Hubspot)

 - LinkedIn’s membership has nearly quadrupled to exceed over half a billion members (and is growing daily).

-There is compelling evidence that if you serve a B2B market, you need to be using LinkedIn for lead generation and social selling.
+There is compelling evidence to suggest that if you serve a B2B market, you will benefit from using LinkedIn for lead generation and social selling.

-Perhaps you are thinking this sounds like just another pushy sales tactic.
+Perhaps you think this sounds like just another pushy sales tactic.

-This couldn’t be farther from what it actually is.
+This couldn’t be farther from the truth.
 Simply put, social selling is the art of building and leveraging relationships.

 Social Selling = Relationship Building

-Before I dive into the why and how of successfully using LinkedIn for social selling, I want to talk to you about the importance of your LinkedIn network.
+Before I dive into the why and how of successful social selling on LinkedIn, I want to talk to you about the importance of your LinkedIn network.

 While it might seem evident that growing an extensive LinkedIn network is essential, it may not be entirely for the reasons you think.

-The first reason that this is important, is it shows people that you didn’t just throw up a profile yesterday.
-When you see someone with fewer than 500+ connections, it may trigger some red flags, such as:
+Firstly, it’s important because it shows people you didn’t just throw up a profile yesterday.
+A profile with fewer than 500+ connections may raise some red flags and questions such as:

 - Is this a real person or a fake or spam account?

-- Why does this person have such few connections?
+- Why does this person have so few connections?

-The second reason, which is even more important, is that when you are searching for your ideal clients on LinkedIn, you can only find people who are your 1st, 2nd or 3rd-degree connections or that you share a group in common with.
+The second reason, which is even more important, is that when you search for your ideal clients on LinkedIn, you can only find people who are your 1st-, 2nd– or 3rd-degree connections or those with whom you share a group.

-This is also the case if someone is searching for people who do what you do.
-If you are not their 1st, 2nd or 3rd-degree connection or share a group with them, you won’t show up in their search results.
+This is also the case when someone searches for people who do what you do.
+If you are not their 1st-, 2nd– or 3rd-degree connection or share a group with them, you won’t show up in their search results.
 That means you lose an opportunity to connect with a prospect.

-LinkedIn permits you to join up to 100 groups, which allows you to significantly expand the size of your network (potentially by thousands or even millions of people).
-This makes joining LinkedIn Groups a worthwhile exercise, even if you never visit them.
+LinkedIn permits you to join up to 100 groups, which allows you to expand the size of your network significantly (potentially by thousands or even millions of people).
+This makes joining LinkedIn Groups worthwhile, even if you never visit them.

-The secret to making the best use of the LinkedIn Groups you join, is to targeted groups that your ideal clients are members of NOT your own industry groups, which are only filled with your competitors.
+The secret to capitalizing on LinkedIn Groups is joining groups your ideal clients belong to – NOT your own industry groups, which are filled only with your competitors.

 Master the 5-Step B2B Social Selling Funnel